Ben Affleck, Jennifer Garner Divorce Not Happening: ‘Taken Aback’ By Support

 It is already two years since the couple announced their separation but a divorce is least likely to happen.
 Ben and Jen are putting their best foot forward for their three kids Violet, 11, Seraphina, 8, and Samuel, 5.

-Ben Affleck and Jennifer Garner’s relationship hit rock bottom when the Batman V Superman actor stopped supporting and being emotionally available for his wife.
-In her tell-all interview, the Pearl Harbor actress admitted that she could feel his absence but Affleck remains the love of her life and she would marry him again if she can.
+Ben Affleck and Jennifer Garner’s relationship hit rock bottom when the Batman v Superman actor stopped supporting and being emotionally available for his wife.
+In her tell-all interview, the Pearl Harbor actress admitted that she could feel his absence but Affleck remains the love of her life and she would marry him again if she could.

 “He can cast quite a shadow.
 Of course this is not what I imagined when I ran down the beach, but it is where I am.
 We still have to help each other get through this.
 He’s still the only person who really knows the truth about things.
 And I’m still the only person that knows some of his truths.”